redhat-developer/vscode-commons/README.md

 # Red Hat Commons
-Red Hat Commons provides services for common to extensions published by Red Hat.
+Red Hat Commons provides services common to extensions published by Red Hat.

 ## Telemetry reporting
 With your approval, extensions published by Red Hat collect anonymous usage data and send it to Red Hat servers to help improve our products and services.
 Read our [privacy statement](https://developers.redhat.com/article/tool-data-collection) to learn more about it.